 For the purposes of determining the sound power level of the equipment by means of reverberation test rooms, this Standard uses exclusively the comparison method specified in ISO 3741.
 This method has the advantage that it is not necessary to measure the reverberation time of the test room.
-The comparison method requires the use of a reference sound source with characteristics and calibration in accordance with ISO 6926.
-The reference sound source shall be operated, as described in its calibration chart, in the presence of the equipment being tested and in the presence of the operator, if required to operate the equipment.
+The comparison method requires

-6.9 Calculation of mean time-averaged band sound pressure level
+6.9 Calculation of the mean time-averaged band sound pressure levels